Ibrahim-Elsayed-27/Data_Structures/cpp/singly_linked_list/readme.md

 ### Template-Based Design
 - The `SinglyLinkedList` class is templated, allowing it to store any data type (`int`, `float`, custom objects, etc.).

-### Copy Constructor
+### Move Constructor
-- Ensures a **deep copy**, creating independent nodes for the new list.
-Modifications to one list do not affect the other.
+The move constructor transfers ownership of the linked list from one instance to another, ensuring efficient memory operations.
+After the move, the source list is left in an empty state.

 ## File Structure